-This curriculum is designed to reduce time to completion of a master's degree for undergraduates who wish to prepare for a career in public administration.
-It is an integrated program that makes it possible for a student majoring in public administration to complete course work that can be applied to the master's degree, thus reducing their time to completion.
+This curriculum is designed to reduce time to completion of a master's degree for undergraduates who wish to prepare for a public administration career.
+It is an integrated program that makes it possible for a student majoring in public administration to complete course work applied to the master's degree, thus reducing their time to completion.